newtheatre/history-project/_shows/16_17/escape_for_dummies_stuff.md

 ---

-Dummy F’s routine consists of standing aloft a shop podium, pickpocketing customers and fruitlessly attempting to escape retail prison….
+Dummy F’s routine consists of standing aloft a shop podium, pickpocketing customers and fruitlessly attempting to escape retail prison...

 Until the day arrives when her dreary existence is toppled by the unboxing of Dummy M in the men’s section.
 He takes his position seriously and will not be distracted by such foolishness.
 But swift as a no nonsense check-out worker, an unspoken bond unique as the bar code attached to their clothes blossoms amidst the hustle and bustle of the shop, and together they hatch a plan to escape the drudgery of the store.
 Beyond the watchful gaze of bumbling security guards, maniacal watch dogs and a sinister floor manager, this is a story of two mannequins with love in their fiberglass hearts and freedom in their sculpted heads!